Kizito1990/alx-system_engineering-devops/README.md

-## In this project, I learnt about shell scripting
+ Educational: In this project, i'm learning shell scripting